jostmey/DeepNeuralClassifier/README.md

 ## Description

-Example scripts for a deep, feed-forward neural network have been coded from scratch.
-No machine learning packages are used, leaving the underling alrogithms exposed and viewable.
+Example scripts for a deep, feed-forward neural network have been written from scratch.
+No machine learning packages are used so the underling algorithms can been seen on a single page.
 The code is written in the Julia, a programming language with a syntax similar to Matlab.

 The neural network is trained on the MNIST dataset of hand written digits.
 On the test dataset, the neural network correctly classifies XX % of the hand written digits.
 The results are state of the art for a neural network that does not contain a priori knowledge about the geometric invariances of the dataset like a Convolutional Neural Network does.